omkarcloud/google-maps-scraper/README.md

 ![Developer Stickers Pack](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/video-thumbnails/developer-stickers-pack.jpg)
 It's way easier to sell them to developers, than to marketers.

-Watch this to pick a winning category of buyers in minutes:
+Watch this to pick a winning category of buyers for your product in minutes:

 [![Best Customers on Google Maps to Sell To — The #1 Startup Decision](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/video-thumbnails/best-category.png)](https://www.youtube.com/watch?v=vR45CU1WQkU)